“How do I know my metal roof won’t puncture during a hailstorm?”

-Based on the measurement collected in the final two steps, you will be able to determine the rate at which air is expected to leak through properly installed panels.
+Based on the measurement collected in the final two steps, you can determine the rate at which air is expected to leak through properly installed panels.

 ASTM E1646 – Standard Test Method for Water Penetration of Exterior Metal Roof Panel Systems by Uniform Static Air Pressure Difference

 The standard for water penetration, ASTM E1646, is similar to the air infiltration test.
-This is another pass or fail test.
-According to the scope of the standards:
+This is another pass-or-fail test.

 After the pre-determined air pressure is reached, water is sprayed on the panels for a duration of 15 minutes.
 The amount of ponded water is determined and then the amount of water infiltration through the tested panel is measured.